z5labs/battlebots/docs/content/research_and_development/adrs/0006-battle-space-spatial-system.md

 ## Context and Problem Statement

 Battle Bots requires a spatial environment where bots can move, position themselves tactically, and interact with each other.
 We need to define the fundamental coordinate system, boundaries, collision mechanics, and movement physics that govern all bot interactions.
-This spatial system must support real-time continuous gameplay while integrating cleanly with the gRPC bidirectional streaming protocol (ADR-0004).
+This spatial system must support real-time continuous gameplay while integrating cleanly with the gRPC protocol (ADR-0004).

 Without a well-defined spatial system, we cannot:
 - Implement bot movement mechanics